 - Training and OCM – Key to successful adoption of any major system is effective training and change management.
 Users should be engaged early in the process – they should be given preview of the work in progress application and the opportunity to provide feedback right from the requirements and design phase.

 Well defined planning, a dedicated training environment with adequate technical support, detailed training material and effective training delivery are key to a well prepared implementation team.
 Training delivery is also largely digitized these days, thanks to various available training platforms and technologies.
 Also, the on-demand computer based training can be integrated with the application, providing contextual help at the time when users need it.
 Change management is another important aspect in overall program success.
 The right level of stakeholder engagement, proactive communication and help for users and staff through the process are all cornerstones of a successful OCM program.
 Agencies should identify a team with the expertise and experience required to help them navigate through the change process.

 - Program management – It is undoubtedly one of the most important aspects of a successful implementation.
 Program management integrates various teams, work streams and processes to ensure that the program delivers the intended outcome.
 Program management is a vast subject and we will cover key tenets of successful program management in a separate white paper.

 We have been using these principles to help our clients successfully digitize their child welfare systems.
 And, we have leveraged this experience to develop our Child Welfare solution.
-You can learn more about our solution and experience here.
+You can learn more about our child welfare information solution here.